Cache-Control - How to Properly Configure It

 Cache-Control

-headers can also be added directly in your code.
+headers can also be added directly to your code.
 This example demonstrates using the PHP header to include Cache-Control

 setting a max-age